Honoring vocal music from earlier America...

 25. Farewell Father, Friend and Guardian (funeral song for President Abraham Lincoln) - George F. Root

-26. Hymn of Peace - words: Oliver Wendell Holmes/ music: Matthias Keller (Boston Peace Jubilee, 1869)
+26. Hymn of Peace - words: Oliver Wendell Holmes/ music: Matthias Keller (written for Boston Peace Jubilee, 1869)

 28. Prayer of Thanksgiving (We gather together)